Preparation. (And a little structure.)

 Give an office tour.
 Show them around your workplace—this allows your shadower to get a sense of the office flow, and orients them to key places like your office/desk, bathrooms, the kitchen, and meeting rooms.

 Incorporate both structured and unstructured time.
 Having your shadower accompany you to back-to-back meetings and projects may seem exciting, but it can be a bit of a whirlwind!
-Try for a balance: a couple conferences so they can see you in action with your co-workers, and also some one-on-one time for direct conversation and Q&A.
+Try for a balance: a couple of meetings so they can see you in action with your co-workers, and also some one-on-one time for direct conversation and Q&A.

 Invite your colleagues to participate.
 Your shadower might find it valuable to speak with others at your company to learn more about the culture, industry, and other intriguing roles.
 Consider setting up a rotation with 2-3 other co-workers who would be willing to do a 15-minute Q&A or demonstration.
 Including your colleagues can also help relieve the pressure on you—if you have to step away unexpectedly, your shadower is in good hands.